Shopping at the Megamall

 If you find giant malls oppressive, go on a sunny day, when natural light shines in through skylights.

 What to know: From 4 p.m. through close on Friday and Saturdays, youths under 16 must be escorted at all times by an adult age 21 or over, and adults 21 or younger may be asked to show a photo I.D.

 Events: Celebrities frequently sign books, launch products or perform in the Rotunda, on the East side of the first level.

 In December, there are nearly non-stop holiday concerts in the Rotunda and the Patio inside Nickelodeon Universe.

-Shopping : The mall is anchored by Macy's, Nordstrom and Sears.
+Shopping: The mall is anchored by Macy's and Nordstrom.

 An IKEA is across from the north side of the mall.

 Nickelodeon Universe: There's a log chute, Ferris wheel, carousel, adventure course, tower and coasters, most requiring a height of at least 42 inches.
 Birthday-party packages reduce prices significantly for groups.

 Sea Life Minnesota Aquarium: The attraction at the East entrance shows more than 10,000 sea creatures in 30 tanks.